Omar Deghayes: Summary of Evidence memo

 A Summary of Evidence memo was prepared for each CSRT.
-That for Omar Amer Deghayes's Combatant Status Review Tribunal, held on September 27, 2004, included the following allegations:
+Omar Amer Deghayes's Combatant Status Review Tribunal, held on 27 September 2004, included the following allegations:

 Administrative Review Board hearing

 Detainees found to be "enemy combatants" were scheduled to have their dossier reviewed at annual Administrative Review Board hearings.
 The Administrative Review Boards were to determine whether a detainee should continue to be detained by the United States, because they continued to pose a threat, be repatriated to the custody of their home country, or set free.

 First annual Administrative Review Board

-A Summary of Evidence memo was prepared for Deghayes's first annual Administrative Review Board, on May 24, 2005.
+A Summary of Evidence memo was prepared for Deghayes's first annual Administrative Review Board, on 24 May 2005.

 "The following primary factors favor continued detention:"